 Cannabidiol is an active ingredient extracted from the flowers, leaves and stems of industrial hemp plants.
 These plants are specially selected to ensure high levels of CBD but low levels of the psychoactive substance, THC (tetrahydrocannabinol) found in marijuana.
 CBD is mixed with olive oil, coconut oil or hemp seed oil to maximise its absorption.

-Cannabidiol oil has direct effects on the brain to reduce pain perception, relieve anxiety, lift mood and promote refreshing REM sleep.
+Cannabidiol or CBD oil has direct effects on the brain to reduce pain perception, relieve anxiety, lift mood and promote refreshing REM sleep.
 It works by enhancing the effects of other brain chemicals, such as serotonin, and through effects on the brain’s own endocannabinoid systems.
 CBD does not produce a ‘high’ and is not addictive.

 Celadrin for fibromyalgia pain